drewwalton19216801/cv2rotate/README.md

 ```

 cv2rotate.py allows for arbitrary rotating of images using the OpenCV2 library.
 It supports a rudimentary benchmarking mode that simply rotates an image (-i, --image) by the user-specified number of degrees (-r, --rotate) in memory 1000 times.

+99% of the code was generated from comments by GitHub Copilot.